FinSecSystems/trader/README.md

 # trader

-Setup:
+This project is a framework to quickly connect with cryptocurrency and traditional exchanges that utillize REST JSON, FIX or Websockets.

-Windows
+## Build & Run Instructions

-- In build\shell.cmd, build poco with deploy_poco.cmd
+### Windows

-- Run build\genproj.cmd
+#### Setup Instructions

-- Copy bin\*.json & bin\*.properties to bin\debug on bin\release and modify the config with api keys and proxy settings
+- Run build\shell.cmd

-Todo:
+- Build poco with deploy_poco.cmd

-High Priority
+- Run build\genproj.cmd once to generate Visual Studio 2015 or Visual Studio 2017 projects

-1. Cryptowatch
+## Compilation
-	- Implement all other cryptowatch api endpoints
+- Open trader.sln
-	- Automatic allowance recording to database
+- Build solution

-	- Modify invoke to introspect allowance and remove allowance from hyperschema for endpoints
+## Running

-2. Kraken
+- Copy bin\*.json & bin\*.properties to bin\debug on bin\release and modify the config with the relevant api keys and proxy settings
-	- Prototype Websockets
+- Right-click trader project and Set as StartUp Project
-	- Implement kraken api
+- Press F5 to run/debug in Visual Studio

-	- Implement kraken database
+### Linux/WSL

-3. Compile on Linux
+#### Setup Instructions
-	- Compile on WSL
+- Run build\shell.cmd

-4. Integrate CI on Appveyor
+- Build poco with deploy_poco.sh

-5. Integrate CI on Travis
+- Run build\genproj.sh once to generate makefiles for the project

-6. Integrate with task management/chat tools, i.e. Slack
+- Copy bin\*.json & bin\*.properties to bin\debug on bin\release and modify the config with the relevant api keys and proxy settings

-7. Investigate sqlitefs master/slave replication
+## Compilation

-8. Investigate Mathlab integration for visualization (ODBC/JDBC)
+- Run make

-9. Investigate Excel integration for visualization (ODBC)
+## Running

-10. Deploy on Google App/EC2
+- Run using script build\run_debug_<compiler>.sh

-Medium Priority
+## Debug
-1. Integrate valijson to validate hyperschema, databaseschema and configschema
+- Run build\debug_<compiler>.sh

-2. Windows run as a service
+### MacOS X

-Low Priority
+~This has not been tested~
-1. More versatile #ref implementation in objectschemadefinition, must be able to nest multiple #refs
+~Will be supported in the near future~